This article was originally published on October 31, 2014

 Kirk says this with one of his crooked smiles, glancing at Spock's pointy ears.
 Maybe Star Trek's producers were hoping that by the following year dressing up as a Vulcan would be one of the top choices for Halloween.

-TOS' season two episode “Catspaw” was shot in May of 1967, but its airing was always meant to coincide with America's macabre costume and candy-themed holiday, Halloween.
+The Original Series' season two episode “Catspaw” was shot in May of 1967, but its airing was always meant to coincide with America's macabre costume and candy-themed holiday, Halloween.
 Adapted by Robert Bloch from his earlier short story “Broomstick Ride,” it aired on October 27, 1967, making it the only known “holiday special” in the franchise.
-(Though not the sole dalliance with the spooktacular – what was up with Dr. Crusher and those Irish ghosts again?)
 It's not one of the better episodes, I cannot lie.
 But, like the often mocked (and unfairly maligned) “Spock's Brain,” it is certainly a great deal of fun.
 If you need a quick refresher it goes like this:

 The Enterprise is orbiting an allegedly lifeless planet.
 But a landing party of Scotty, Sulu and Private Redshirt are past their check-in time.
 Then the third guy (Jackson) shows up on the transporter pad, drops dead and a voice appears telling Kirk and Bones that “there is a curse on your shiiiiip.
 Leave this place or you will diiiiiie!”